JohnTGZ/johntgz.github.io/_posts/2022-01-09-the_ultimate_guide_to_laser_filters.md

 "Removes" laser scan points within a user-defined polygon using a method similar to LaserScanBoxFilter.
 The example parameters below define a five sided polygon.

 ### Use Cases
-The range filter could be used to "remove" laser scan points within the physical robot footprint, especially if the lidar scan points intersect with the robot chassis.
+The range filter could be used to "remove" laser scan points within the physical robot footprint (especially if your robot footprint is not circular, in which case you would use the LaserScanFootprintFilter).

 ### Parameters
 ```yaml
 - name: polygon_filter
   type: laser_filters/LaserScanPolygonFilter